Mortimer333/Tab_JF/HOWTOSYNTAX.md

 ## Global Sets

-If you have that should be added to every subset you can create them in special attribute `global` at the top of schema:
+If you have `sets` that should be added to every `subset` you can create them in special attribute `global` at the top of schema:
 ```js
 {
   global : {